strongbox/strongbox-docs/Getting-Started-With-Persistence.md

         MyEntity findByProperty(String property);
     }

-Besides the build-in CRUD methods we also define `findByProperty()` method that is equivalent to SQL code:
+Besides the built-in CRUD methods, we also define a `findByProperty()` method which is equivalent to the following SQL code:

-    select * from MyEntity where property = 'some_property';
+    SELECT * FROM MyEntity WHERE property = 'some_property';

 Feel free to create additional methods if you need them.
-For the complete reference on how to work with repositories please visit [Spring Data Commons : Using repositories](http://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories) page.
+For the complete reference on how to work with repositories, please check the [Spring Data Commons : Using repositories](http://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories) reference.

 Similar requirements are defined for all service interfaces.
-Please review code sample below:
+Please review the sample code below:

     package org.carlspring.strongbox.users.service;